EVENING ANXIETY- IS IT GETTING WORSE?

 The sun sets and your anxiety rises

 All day you hold it together.
 Work, family, responsibilities - you manage.
 But as evening approaches, the anxiety creeps in.
-By the time it's dark, you're in full panic mode.
+By the time it’s dark, you’re in full panic mode.
+Anxiety at night often feels more intense, as worries and stressors seem to amplify after dark.
 While others wind down, you wind up.

 Why anxiety peaks at night: